muter-mutation-testing/muter/README.md

 --files-to-mutate    Only mutate a given list of source code files (Supports glob expressions like Sources/**/*.swift)
 ```

-**Available Reports**
+**Available Report Formats**

 ```
 plain: (default) prints the report to stdout.
 json: prints the report in JSON format.
 html: prints an HTML report.
-xcode: prints mutation test results, as they are produced, in Xcode format.
+xcode: prints mutation test results in real-time, as they are produced, in a format that Xcode can use to report them in the Issue Navigator.
 ```
 Note: If you pass `--output` muter will save the report, instead of using stdout.